Education and Literacy

 The scholarship program is governed locally by community members in the village.
 The Nimasac Community Scholarship Committee makes scholarship recommendations based on an application process and provides regular on-going support to each student and their family.
 Families and students attend monthly meetings where they talk about challenges, share their school experiences, and report their compliance with the scholarship program.

+You can be a sponsor!
 For more info, please contact us.
 To donate now,

 and use the Scholarship category.
 Thank you!